Martin Hjalm, President

-Tom has served as KWA President, on the Executive Committee as Immediate Past President, and as the Big Sandy River Basin Representative in recent years.
+Tom has served as KWA President, on the Executive Committee as Past President, and as the Big Sandy River Basin Representative in recent years.
 Tom teaches biology at Big Sandy Community and Technical College.
 Tom serves on the advisory board of the East Kentucky Science Center.
 In addition, he has offered numerous water quality programs to both youth and adults in the Big Sandy region.
 For recreation, Tom enjoys time in his kayak on Dewy Lake and the Big Sandy River.

 Bob Johnson, Jackson Purchase